Zhiwen-Owen-Jiang/imaging_genetics/misc/code_manuscript/code.md

 --out SFO_heri_gc
 ```

 This analysis will produce `SFO_heri_gc.log`, `SFO_heri_gc_heri.txt`, and `SFO_heri_gc_gc.npz` for the log, heritability, and genetic correlation results, repectively.
 We provided them at https://github.com/Zhiwen-Owen-Jiang/heig/tree/pub/misc/code_manuscript.
-We can compare the heritability results in `SFO_heri_gc.log` (mean, median, min, max, and mean se) to the results at line 20, Table S5.
-We can compare the genetic correlation results in `SFO_heri_gc.log` (mean, median, min, and mean se) to the results at line 20, Table S6.
+We can compare the heritability results in `SFO_heri_gc.log` (mean, median, min, max, and mean se) to the results at line 20, Table S7.
+We can compare the genetic correlation results in `SFO_heri_gc.log` (mean, median, min, and mean se) to the results at line 20, Table S8.
 We may find there is slight difference in genetic correlation results, which is because `SFO_heri_gc.log` presents the summary results before removing out-of-bound results.
-We will change this in the later version of HEIG.
 Nevertheless, we can always use the following code to exactly reproduce the results

 ```python
 import numpy as np